Spicy Sriracha Garlic Knots & A Week of Cookbook Shooting

-- Chill the dough for a couple hours to make it easier to handle (it will keep fine in the refrigerator for several days if you want to make the dough ahead of time but this can be skipped if you don’t have the time).
+- Chill the dough for a about an hour to make it easier to handle (it will keep fine in the refrigerator for several days if you want to make the dough ahead of time but this can be skipped if you don’t have the time).
 Set up your rolling and knotting station.
 Put out a large wooden cutting board and oil liberally then dust with flour (the oil and flour balance the stick and glide of the dough, you'll use them both liberally while making the knots.)
 Leave the container of olive oil and medium bowl of flour within easy reach.
 Line several sheet pans with parchment paper or silpats and place within easy reach.

 - Oil your hands to help keep dough from sticking to them.
 Pinch off and weigh ping pong sized balls of dough (we weigh out to 25-30g each - approx. 1 oz).
 Set on the floured board, leaving an empty area to roll out the individual knots.

 - Taking the ball nearest to you, toss in the bowl of flour, and smack the ball of dough the board to knock off the excessive flour.
 Roll the ball back and forth between your hands and using the board to create an even rope.